 We get it at Foremost Media – you want your business on social media, but you are concerned about negative postings.
 Maybe you are thinking a Facebook page isn’t worth the trouble.

 You may need to re-evaluate that line of thinking.
 A lot of millennials do their shopping and their sharing on Facebook where their family and friends are paying close attention, and you need to be there.

 Comments can get pretty lively on Facebook – even on business pages – but you shouldn’t shy away from that.
 Debate, conversation and even some disagreements are good because it shows your business audience is engaged.
 There are ways to control the conversation on Facebook, even if it’s an unhappy customer posting.
 On the plus side, you have some control over comments on your Facebook versus people expressing their dissatisfaction on some other site that you have no control over.
 Remember, a slam against your business on a site where you can’t post a response will stay that way forever.

-If you are concerned about your on-line reputation and what might be out there, give Foremost a call and we’ll be happy to check and manage that for you.
+If you are concerned about your online reputation and what might be out there, give Foremost a call and we’ll be happy to manage your social media channels for you.